-The most significant assumption used in developing our 2016 postemployment plan expense is the assumed rate of involuntary turnover of 4.8%.
+The most significant assumption used in developing our 2017 postemployment plan expense is the assumed rate of involuntary turnover of 4.8%.
 The involuntary turnover rate is based on historical trends and projections of involuntary turnover in the future.
-A 0.25% change in the rate of involuntary turnover would have increased or decreased 2015 expense by approximately \$1 million.
+A 0.25% change in the rate of involuntary turnover would have increased or decreased 2016 expense by approximately \$2 million.
 The sensitivity of the assumptions described above is specific to each individual plan and not to our pension, postretirement and postemployment plans in the aggregate.

 Environmental and Legal Contingencies Each quarter, we review the status of each claim and legal proceeding and assess our potential financial exposure.
 If the potential loss from any claim or legal proceeding would be material and is considered probable and the amount can be reasonably estimated, we accrue a liability for the estimated loss.
 To the extent that the amount of such a probable loss is estimable only by reference to a range of equally likely outcomes, and no amount within the range appears to be a better estimate than any other amount, we accrue the amount at the low end of the range.
 Because of uncertainties related to these matters, the use of estimates, assumptions and judgments, and external factors beyond our control, accruals are based on the best information available at the time.
 As additional information becomes available, we reassess the potential liability related to our pending claims and litigation and may revise our estimates.
 Such revisions in the estimates of the potential liabilities could have a material impact on our results of operations and financial position.
-Except for the sharing agreement with Appleton Papers Inc. (API) with respect to a particular insurance settlement described in Note 11, "Commitments and Contingencies," in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report with respect to the Fox River matter, when insurance carriers or third parties have agreed to pay any amounts related to costs, and we believe that it is probable that we can collect such amounts, those amounts are reflected as receivables in our Consolidated Balance Sheet.
+Except for the sharing agreement with Appleton Papers Inc. (API) with respect to a particular insurance settlement described in Note 10, "Commitments and Contingencies" in the Notes to Consolidated Financial Statements in Item 8 of

+Part II of this Report with respect to the Fox River matter, when insurance carriers or third parties have agreed to pay any amounts related to costs, and we believe that it is probable that we can collect such amounts, those amounts are reflected as receivables in our Consolidated Balance Sheet.

-The most significant legal contingency impacting our Company relates to the Fox River matter, which is further described in detail in Note 11, "Commitments and Contingencies," in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.
+The most significant legal contingency impacting our Company relates to the Fox River matter, which is further described in detail in Note 10, "Commitments and Contingencies" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.
 NCR has been identified as a potentially responsible party (PRP) at the Fox River site in Wisconsin.
+See Note 18, "Subsequent Events" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report, for further information with respect to the Fox River matter.

-As described below and in Note 11, "Commitments and Contingencies," while substantial progress has been made in the Fox River clean-up, the extent of our potential liability continues to be subject to significant uncertainties.
+As described below and in Note 10, "Commitments and Contingencies" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report, while substantial progress has been made in the Fox River clean-up, the extent of our potential liability continues to be subject to significant uncertainties.
 These uncertainties include the total clean-up costs for each of the segments of the river; the extent to which clean-up and other costs will be allocated among NCR and other PRPs in the allocation litigation; and the solvency and willingness to pay of other PRPs, co-obligors or indemnitors.
+See Note 18, "Subsequent Events" in the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report, for further information with respect to the Fox River matter.